 Last week the United States District Court Northern District of Texas granted Target summary judgment in Sandoval v.
 Target Corporation in a slip and fall case arising from the Target store in Grapevine, Texas.
-This case demonstrates an important element of premises liability cases that the property owner has actual or constructive knowledge of the condition causing the injury.
+This case demonstrates an important element of slip and fall cases that the property owner has actual or constructive knowledge of the condition causing the injury.
 (You can read the court’s opinion here.)
 If you suffered injuries in a slip and fall accident, you should talk to an experienced Texas slip and fall lawyer.

 In Sandoval, the plaintiff Vilma Sandoval entered the store one morning.
 While passing the Starbucks at the front of the store she slipped and fell.
 Sandoval claimed she slipped on wet flooring.
 Target presented evidence that after she fell the floor appeared dry.
 A nearby employee stated he saw her shoe come off and that is what caused her to trip and fall.
 The court held the plaintiff failed to present sufficient evidence that a condition of the property caused her injury.
 It granted Target summary judgment.